If you want to expand your ecommerce business in 2022, online marketplaces are a must.

-First, decide which marketplaces will be the best fits for your brand.
+First, decide which marketplaces will be the best fit for your brand.
 This will vary from business to business and depend on factors such as marketplace fees, requirements and top categories.

-Although it may all seem daunting at the outset, trust us: Once you start to experience the profit potential of selling on online marketplaces, you’ll never look back.
+Although it may all seem daunting at the outset, trust us: Once you start to experience the profit potential and streamlined functionality of selling on online marketplaces, you’ll never look back.

 To put it simply, online marketplaces find success by providing a centralized location for both buyers and sellers to communicate and exchange goods.